 The Greatest Salesman in the World is all about mindsets.
 That means there are no actual sales techniques.

 The Greatest Salesman in the World is about much more than selling.
 It’s about self improvement.

 If the author had shared the concepts in bullet points, The Greatest Salesman in the World wouldn’t have been nearly as successful.

-This book is a testament to the power of story telling.
-Teaching with stories is much more powerful because we project our own personality in the story and we’re more open to accept and retain the lessons.
+This book is a testament to the power of storytelling.
+Teaching with stories is much more powerful because we project our own personality in the story and we’re more open to accepting and retaining the lessons.

 Sharing the concepts through a fictional story can be a great way of teaching.